Generic Name: haemophilus b conjugate (PRP-T) vaccine (hem OFF il us B KON ju gate)

 What is Hiberix?

 Hiberix is a brand of haemophilus B vaccine.
-Haemophilus B is a type of influenza (flu) caused by bacteria.
-Haemophilus B bacteria can infect the lungs or throat, and can also spread to the blood, bones, joints, brain, or spinal cord.
+Haemophilus influenzae type B (Hib) is a type of influenza (flu) caused by bacteria.
+Haemophilus B influenzae bacteria can infect the lungs or throat, and can also spread to the blood, bones, joints, brain, or spinal cord.
 The bacteria infection can cause breathing problems or meningitis, and these infections can be fatal.

 Hiberix is used to prevent haemophilus B in children, and is sometimes combined with vaccines to protect against other diseases.
 Hiberix is given to children between the ages of 2 months and 18 months old.